My accountants just did my year-end three months ago. How could they possibly miss the embezzlement that Prosperident found?

 We have the privilege of working with some truly excellent CPA firms, and I am quick to defend the accounting profession against the sometimes unrealistic expectations of its clients.
 The lesson here is to ensure that you and your accountant understand each other; accountants are happy to accept a mandate to provide higher assurance about your financial statements, but you have to mandate them to do so and be prepared to pay for it.

 I have embezzlement concerns — can my accountant investigate for me?

 For many dentists who have embezzlement concerns, their first call is to their CPA.
-While the accountant’s perspective can be valuable, there may be some limitations in effect that the dentist should be aware of.
+While the accountant’s perspective can be valuable, there may be some limitations in effect that the dentist should know.

-Even if using a dental CPA, it is unlikely that they have much specific training in embezzlement.
+Even if using a dental CPA, it is unlikely that they have much specific training in embezzlement, or its investigation.
 The “gold standard” for fraud investigation is the Certified Fraud Examiner (CFE) designation, which relatively few CPAs possess.

 To properly assist you with an embezzlement concern in your practice, you need to find someone who possesses several distinct competencies:

 1. They need to understand how a dental office works, dental terminology, coding, etc.

 2. This person needs experience in working with practice management software, preferably your practice management software.
 This does not mean that they have looked at reports that you printed for them; they need to have worked in the software as a user and, at a minimum, should be able to find a specific transaction and generate a custom report.
 The needed level of expertise is far beyond what most CPAs can bring.